How I Optimized My Zsh Startup Time

 typeset -U path PATH ties the path array to the PATH scalar and deduplicates automatically.
 No more 8 KB PATH strings with the same entry six times because nested shells kept prepending.

-This isn’t a cold-start win (.zshenv still runs), but it’s a correctness fix.
-A shorter PATH does mean faster command lookups too.
+This is not a cold-start win, since .zshenv still runs.
+It is a correctness fix.
+A shorter PATH does make command lookups faster, so you get a little of both.

 8. Fix the things you didn’t know were broken

-While I was in there, zprof and a slow re-read of the config surfaced a stack of small bugs that had nothing to do with cold start, but were just wrong:
+While I was in there, zprof and a slow re-read of the config surfaced a stack of small bugs that had nothing to do with cold start.
+They were just wrong:

 ~/.profilewas being sourced twice, once from.zshrcand once from.zshenv.
 20-80 ms of pure waste.compinit’s cache-staleness check had inverted-looking logic and a misleading comment.
 It happened to do the right thing, but only by accident.zsh/.zsh/lib/completions.zshreferenced$ZSH, an Oh My Zsh leftover that was unset in my setup.
-The completion cache-path was silently expanding to/cache/, i.e. the filesystem root.
-Nothing got written there because the directory wasn’t writable, so completions had no cache at all.
-Caching had quietly been off the entire time.compdefcalls from eager tool initializations were arriving before turbo-modecompinithad run, so completions for those tools weren’t registering.
-Fixed with a small shim that queues calls untilcompinitis ready:
+The completion cache-path was silently expanding to/cache/, the filesystem root.
+Nothing got written there because the directory was not writable, so completions had no cache at all.
+Caching had quietly been off the whole time.compdefcalls from eager tool initializations were arriving before turbo-modecompinithad run, so completions for those tools were not registering.
+I fixed it with a small shim that queues the calls untilcompinitis ready:

 if ! (( ${+functions[compdef]} )); then